wilsonmar/OracleATS/README.md

 	* docs
 	* setup.bat

+3. Right-click on setup.bat to Run as Administrator.
+4. Click Install.
-3. Confirm default folder C:\OracleOATS
+5. Confirm default folder **C:\OracleATS**.
+6. Errors ?

 ## <a id="OpenScripting"></a> Recording and Script Generation within internet browsers